 Now that you're ready to use your own temperature monitoring system (so you can avoid the huge frustration that can result from a lack of effective monitoring), you should take a look at the TempDefender IT for your monitoring solution.
 This compact device can support up to hundreds of feet of cable, allowing you the flexibility you need in setting up the analog sensors in your facility.
 This device allows you to pinpoint any temperature problems and will alert you with great detail the nature of the problem (note: if you wish to receive voice alerts for your phone, you should look into the NetGuardian Voice 16 or the NetGuardian LT).
 Call the sales team at DPS Telecom at 1-800-693-0351, or email them at email@example.com to get started on implementing your own temperature monitoring solution.

-It's 3:50 AM on Wednesday at our Fresno, CA, USA headquarters.
-It's early in the morning, but we'll start on your quote as soon as we get into the office.
+It's 4:11 PM on Tuesday at our Fresno, CA, USA headquarters.
+It's late in the day, but we promise to start on your quote first thing in the morning.